sgmurphy/wordpress-plugins/content-views-query-and-display-post-page/README.txt

 == Screenshots ==

-1. A powerful module to filter and display any posts in the Classic Editor using shortcode
+1. Advanced query filters for Shortcode, Blocks, and Elementor widgets
+2. Dynamic filter settings for Shortcode
+3. Powerful display settings for Shortcode
-2. 15 advanced post grid blocks for the Gutenberg editor
+4. Advanced post grid blocks (for Gutenberg editor)
-3. 75+ ready-to-use Gutenberg block patterns that can be imported in a few clicks
+5. 75+ ready-to-use block patterns (for Gutenberg editor)
+6. 16 widgets for the Elementor page builder
+7. Powerful controls for each Elementor widget
-4. Complete control over block style with advanced typography options, color, background, border, and more
+8. Advanced typography options, font, color, background, border, and so on
-5. Advanced query filters on blocks and view(shortcode) to display any posts, pages, custom post types
-6. Intuitive and user-friendly interface to generate shortcode for the Classic Editor

 == Changelog ==

+= 4.0 =
+* New: [ElementorWidget] Add 16 grid, list and other post layout widgets for the Elementor page builder.
+Each widget has powerful query controls, layout controls, and a lot of style controls to customize your output.
+* Fix: [Block] Layout > Alignment issue in the frontend
+* Fix: [Shortcode] Style issues of new layouts ("Grid 2" to "Big Post 2") when adding to the Divi page builder
+* Fix: compatible issue with WordPress 6.6

 = 3.8.0 =
 * Fix: [Shortcode] Correct the checked/unchecked status of some checkboxes after saving when using new layouts (Grid 2...Big Post 2)